 In view of its 'infinitely-inclusive' framework, it is able to be used in all areas of experience to reveal deeper insights into life.

 Why the 'Theory of One and All'?

-There are many elements of Taoist philosophy which has parallels with the foundation philosophy of The Toa (The Table of One and All) - that life involves the simultaneity of one and all, of physical and spiritual, of conscious and unconscious, or individual and collective.
+There are many elements of Taoist philosophy which have parallels with the foundation philosophy of The TOA (The Table of One and All) - that life involves the simultaneity of one and all, of physical and spiritual, of conscious and unconscious, or individual and collective.

 However, many Eastern traditions (Taoism, communism) overly affirm the role of the collective (and spiritual) at the expense of individuality, conscious ego, individual choice and personal freedom (aka 'human rights').

 Conversely, Western cultures (particularly American) are generally biased towards Individuality, personal freedom and private ownership at the expense of community (local, national and global).
 Witness the "right to bear arms" against fellow community members (amounting to 'community-rights abuse').

 The TOA addresses the bias of both Western philosophies towards Individuality and Eastern philosophies towards collectivism.

 The TOA affirms the validity and importance of conscious ego, individuality, reasoning, thought, physicality and private ownership.
 It also affirms the validity and importance of unconscious, collective, intuition, feelings, spirituality and public ownership.

 The subtleties of bias of both Western and Eastern cultural belief-systems -- as may be observed when Western media report the 'abuse of human rights' by collectivist cultures -- can be more fully appreciated and understood by application of the TOA.
 The TOA affirms the at-once validity of both personal freedom, and social responsibility, and that denial of either involves denial and diminution of the other.